carminecesarano/Fingerprint-Liveness-Detection/README.md

 # Fingerprint Liveness Detection
 We first extract features from fingerprint images and then develop machine learning models such as neural networks and SVM for classification of real and fake fingerprints.
+In all approaches, information in the training set on the 'subject' owner of the fingerprint has been eliminated.
 The feature extraction methods that we used were WLD, LPQ or some neural networks.
 We were able to achieve, with the best approach, test accuracy ranging from 98% to 99%.

 # Data set